ShiningVega1/MetalCowWebsite2/README.md

 Open Atom.io and File>Add Project Folder>Choose the MetalCowWebsite folder and click "Open"

 Make a branch for your work in GitHub Desktop
-Make the changes you wnated
+Make the changes you wanted
 Submit an pull requests you want.

 Do not do work on the `production` branch, this one is the one tied to the live website and only Code Leads can push to that branch.